kittokin/makebakery/README.md

 Of course, with no processing occurring on the server end, it's not possible to host user-interactive features like comments sections, authentication, or e-commerce systems.
 These days however, many people use third-party tools like [Disqus](http://disqus.com) to implement these features anyway.

 In short, if you're not using any of the dynamic features of your web hosting service, you might as well make the whole site static.
+If you are using those features for some pieces of your site, you're better off making the static parts simple static files.

 ## GNU Make and GNU M4